OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     > ![](./README-Images/installPnP.png)

-    You will need to run PowerShell as an Administrator on your machine to install the module, and select '\[A\] Yes to All' when prompted.
+    You will need to run PowerShell as an Administrator on your machine to install the module, and select '\[Y\] Yes' or '\[A\] Yes to All' when prompted.

     > ![](./README-Images/powershellAdmin.png)